 Many homeowners don’t realize how important furnace maintenance is until one day their source of heat during cold winter days suddenly starts acting up.
-Depending on how lucky you are or rather how often you’ve had your furnace inspected by a professional, the malfunction might require a simple fix you can tackle on your own or require extensive and expensive repairs.
+Depending on how lucky you are, or rather, how often you’ve had your furnace inspected by a professional, the malfunction might require a simple fix you can tackle on your own or require extensive and expensive repairs.

-The furnace is made up of many components, and anyone breaking down may affect the others.
+The furnace is made up of many components, and any one breaking down may affect the others.
 That’s why it’s important to tackle any issues as soon as you notice them.
 In this article, we’ll list a couple of the most common furnace issues.

 Inadequate Heating